FarronF/limerick-council-meetings/meetings/2021/06/29-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 11th May 2021.md

  Councillor O’Donoghue requested the Road Design Office attend the June District

-Meeting to discuss current traffic calming works on the N20 in Banogue.--- 3
+Meeting to discuss current traffic calming works on the N20 in Banogue.
+---
+3

 **5.**